 You’re a Visual Person

 Because a web designer’s goal is to create the best experience for the user, it helps if they have a good feel for visuals.
 You’re probably a visual person if you learn best through images and charts.
+An important tool for web designers is access to photo editing software.

 You’re a Creative Type